Confident Kids Strong Futures - Best Book on Parenting in the 21st century

 Slats are the thin narrow strips or bars of wood found on all sides of the crib.

 The distance between any two crib-slats must be no more than 2 3/8 inches (about the width of a soda can).
+Wider gaps can be dangerous and are a major baby crib safety issue to avoid.

 6. Check for Ease of Release